hawkinsw/CS5138/Assignment2/Scooby.md

 This is curious.
 The call here is unconditional -- the program control will absolutely be transferred to the address *in the eight bytes at `[rip + 0x2f32]`* `objdump` helpfully calculates `$rip + 0x2f32`: `3fe0`.
 Look through the `objdump` file -- does it contain a snapshot of the byte values at that address?
 No!

 Despair.
 Fortunately, we have another set of tools in our toolbelt: `hexdump` and `readelf`.
-In past Mini Assignments we learned how to a) determine the section of the ELF containing a given program's address and b) use `hexdump` to determine the initial values of those bytes when the program executes.
+In past Mini Assignments we learned how to a) determine the section of the ELF file containing a given program's address and b) use `hexdump` to determine the initial values of those bytes when the program executes.
 Use `readelf` and `hexdump` to calculate the *file address* of *program address* `0x3fe0` and the initial value of the 8 bytes at that address.
 Record your responses as the answer to Question 5.

 ### Extra Credit: Dynamic Analysis of Program Execution Between 0x10a8 and `$MAIN`